-Severe wind events are one of the main weather hazards for humans and economics.
+Severe wind events are one of the main weather hazards for humans and economies.
 Extreme wind gusts cause damage to buildings, with effects from loose flying objects to uncovering complete roofs.
-The hazard affects whole forests, especially those with shallow rooting trees such as spruce - the most used timber in Germany.
-For the energy sector, wind prediction is becoming more relevant due to the growing demand in renewable energy, and especially in wind power generation.
-A steady strong wind is most efficient for the power production, as the produced power at wind plants is proportional to the cube of the horizontal wind speed.
-The wind energy plant rotors react slowly to fluctuations in wind patterns, and thus are not able to transform the higher energy of wind gusts into electricity.
-On the contrary, if the shear forces due to gusts are too strong 25 on the rotor, they can lead to a deactivation of the complete wind park.
-For a stable electricity network, large wind variations are problematic and forecasts need to capture these variations.
-The hubs of power plants reach heights above 150 m and their size is increasing, especially in offshore parks.
-For the planning and operation of wind power plants, accurate estimates and forecasts of wind gusts are therefore of great value and requested not only near the surface but along their entire vertical extent.
+These hazards also affect whole forests, especially those with shallow-rooting trees such as spruce the most used timber in Germany.
+For the energy sector, wind prediction is becoming more relevant due to the growing demand in renewable energy, especially in wind power generation.
+A steady strong wind is most efficient for the power production, as the power produced at wind plants is proportional to the cube of the horizontal wind speed.
+The wind energy plant rotors react slowly to fluctuations in wind patterns; thus, they are not able to transform the higher energy of wind gusts into electricity.
+On the contrary, if the shear forces due to gusts are too strong on the rotor, they can lead to the deactivation of the entire wind park.
+For a stable electricity network, large wind variations are problematic; therefore, forecasts need to capture these variations.
+The hubs of power plants reach heights above 150 m, and their size is increasing, especially in off-shore parks.
+Thus, for the planning and operation of wind power plants, accurate estimates and forecasts of wind gusts are of great value and are requested not only near the surface but along their entire vertical extent.

-Regional reanalyses provide a consistent retrospective data set of the 3 dimensional state of the atmosphere.
-They are char-
+Regional reanalyses provide a consistent retrospective data set of the three-dimensional (3-D) state of the atmosphere.